By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Theories are about what we think causes those things we call mental, emotional and behavioral problems.
-Sometimes we professionals get trapped into thinking all we are treating are diseases and disorders and we lose site of the person with the disease.
+Theories are about what we think causes those things we call mental, emotional, and behavioral problems.
+Sometimes we professionals get trapped into thinking all we are treating are diseases and disorders and we lose sight of the person with the disease.

 The theory maps out the terrain you will cover in counseling.
 As any hiker in the woods knows, around the next bend in the trail, there could be a patch of flowers or there could be a hungry bear.

 Those two situations call for different actions.
 That is where the therapeutic techniques come in.
 We may use one tool for someone who is having difficulty making decisions because they have no clear goals and a different set of techniques if their indecision is the result of abuse and being told they would never be any good.